benracine/drones-polar/README.md

 # Polar Drones Field of Vision Calculations

-## There are 3 different solutions included (really just one right now)
+## There are 2 different solutions

-- First is an easy to understand, but unnacceptably slow solution that is O(n^2) on this [branch](https://github.com/benracine/drones-polar/tree/naive-On2)
+- First is an easy to understand, but probably unnacceptably slow solution that is O(n^2) on this [branch](https://github.com/benracine/drones-polar/tree/naive-On2)
-- Then there is an O(n * log n ) solution on a TBD branch.
+- Then there is an O(n * log n ) solution on this [branch](https://github.com/benracine/drones-polar/tree/n-log-n).

 ## Quick Start

-This can be run with a simple `cargo run`.
+All branches can be run with a simple `cargo run` from the project root.